 William Woods University is a residential university that fosters personal development through a variety of co-curricular learning opportunities.
-Full-time students, therefore, are required to reside in one of the campus residence halls unless they meet the requirements for non-resident status.
-Students must meet one of four categories to qualify for non-resident status:
+Full-time residents, therefore, are required to reside in one of the campus residence halls unless they meet the requirements for non-resident status or their housing agreement has been terminated by the university.

 Residents requesting a change of status must complete the appropriate form online which is submitted to

 the Dean of Student Life for approval.
 Residents must meet one of five categories to qualify

 Residents who reside with parents or guardians and live within a 60-mile radius of the campus.

 Residents who are 23 years of age on the first day of semester classes.

 Residents who are fifth-year seniors and have 90 credit hours.